 When I applied I knew that if I were to get the job I would need to make some sacrifices and changes, especially when it came to my son who is four years old.
 I knew my time with him would be greatly reduced and that I would need to find him alternative care.
 But I also knew that I would be much better off financially and that I would thrive in the role.

 Often when I go for an interview and they are interested in hiring me I get told this before the references are called but in this case the interviewer called me after she had contacted my two references.
 Once she told me that she'd contacted my references I had a feeling that I was close to getting the job.
 She then asked me if she could contact my current employer as the other referees hadn't worked with me in the last 5 years.
 I was surprised and slightly alarmed at this request because I knew in that moment that I would need to make a decision.
-I really didn't want her to contact my current employer if I wasn't going to accept the job.
 I told her that I would get back to her and spent the next few hours holding a more profound point of tension around whether I was going to accept the job or not.
 I sat with my feelings, and the list of pros and cons that had become embedded in my core and the full realisation that I couldn't give myself fully to this role emerged.
 It wasn't that I decided that I definitely didn't want the job but I felt like she had given me an opportunity to really reflect on how to move forward, as I hadn't yet been offered the job.
 I decided I didn't want it enough and so I rang her and let her know the truth which was that I needed to withdraw my application as I had realised that I didn't yet want to work full-time.

 I realise now that it was a gift.
 I didn't have to wait until I was offered the job to turn it down which would have been harder.
 I had to really decide how much I wanted the job before it was given to me.
 In hindsight, I didn't really want the job enough anyway and my son was only part of the picture.
 But this process involved holding points of tension and allowing wisdom to emerge.